Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 Organize a scavenger hunt in your community.
 Create a list of items to donate (canned goods, pasta, cereal, rice) and assign point values.

 Participants form teams and compete to collect the most points by finding and donating items on the list.
-Especially effective for kids and families—it turns giving into a game.
+Especially effective for kids and families.
+It turns giving into a game.

 3. Food drive block party